 China ruling could ban some Apple iPhones sales amid Qualcomm fight

-REUTERS: Chip supplier Qualcomm Inc said on Monday it had won an order from a Chinese court banning the sale of several older Apple Inc iPhone models in China because of two patent violations, although Apple said its phones remained on sale.
+WASHINGTON: Chip supplier Qualcomm Inc said on Monday (Dec 10) it had won an order from a Chinese court banning the sale of several older Apple Inc iPhone models in China because of two patent violations, although Apple said its phones remained on sale.

+The preliminary order from the Fuzhou Intermediate People’s Court, issued last week, affects the iPhone 6S through the iPhone X that were originally sold with older versions of Apple's iOS operating system.

 China, Hong Kong and Taiwan are Apple's third-largest market, accounting for about one-fifth of Apple's US$265.6 billion in sales in its most recent fiscal year.